 With this fun and easy, classic craft, kids can transform painted popsicles sticks and tissue paper into “stained glass” stars to decorate a window at home or in the classroom.

 See all of our star crafts for kids here.

-The other day, after making this tissue paper stained glass project for CBC Parents, I wanted to create a similar project more suitable for my older kids.
+The other day, after making this tissue paper stained glass project with the littles , I wanted to create a similar project more suitable for my older kids.
 These popsicle stick and tissue paper “stained glass” stars are what I came up with.